Sadnuro/delilah_resto/README.md

     node src/server.js
 > also you can install [nodemon](https://www.npmjs.com/package/nodemon) to work more comfortable

+At the root of the project, you can find the folder `docs` with the information about how works the endpoints.

 ## Autores  ✒️

 ### this  API was done by: